BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

 ## Scanner is stuck

-When the scanner is stuck at `"Scanning IPs, refreshing display in x seconds ..."`, it typically indicates one of the following situation:
+When the scanner is stuck at `"Scanning IPs, refreshing display in x seconds ..."`, it typically indicates one of the following situations:

-- You are not currently in an online session with a minimum of 2 players.
+- You are not currently in an online session with at least one other player.
 - The configuration for the script may not be set up correctly.
   Please refer to [Script Settings Configuration](SCRIPT_CONFIGURATION.md#script-settings-configuration) for detailed instructions.
-- As mentioned just below in [Some players are undetected](#some-players-are-undetected), ensure that:
+- As mentioned just below in [Some players are undetected](#some-players-are-undetected), any of the following may be causing the issue:
-  - You do not use the "Force Relay Connection" feature in your mod menu, if you are using one.
-(This is generally within the "Protections" menu.)
+  - You may be using the "Force Relay Connection" feature in your mod menu (generally within the "Protections" menu).
-  - P2P networking is not being blocked by your firewall, VPN, or even ISP.
+  - P2P networking might be blocked by your firewall, VPN, or even ISP.

 ## Some players are undetected